MauriceKarrenbrock/HPC_Drug/README.md

 You might need a working Gromacs, Orac, and Primadorac installation on your local PC to get many of the most interesting features of the program.

 # Issues
-If you found a bug please open an issue on GitHub
+If you find a bug please open an issue on GitHub

 # Contributions
 If you would like to contribute to the program please chack out the guidelines in the documentations under "Developer Guide"